calderkatyal/personal-website/content/publication/preprint/index.md

 slides: ""
 ---

-This ~15 page paper was submitted as a final project for S&DS431 at Yale.
+This ~15 page paper on convex differentiable optimization layers in neural architecture was submitted as a final project for S&DS431 at Yale.